Katie's Notes

 My PhD diary has reached Week 100!

 I cannot believe that it’s been two years – the time has gone by so quickly.
-I’ve written my activities of research, teaching and baking every weekend, and I’m now starting the third year of my PhD.
+I’ve written about my activities in research, teaching, and baking every weekend, and I’m now starting the third year of my PhD.
 As a mini celebration for Week 100, I baked a Teff Flour Pistachio Cake.

 Conversation analysis

-It’s really tricky – when facing my audio data, I just feel overwhelmed.
+It’s really tricky – when I look at my audio data, I just feel overwhelmed.
 I had exactly the same feeling that Dr Service said in her paper:

 “Where do I start?
 Were these useful data?
 Is there anything significant here?
 As I read through, they appeared to be mundane and I wondered if I could be able to answer the research question or if the interviews and the observations had been a waste of my time”… (B. Service, Keeping the Faith).